DEAD10C5/badge-2017-bsidesindy/README.md

 Using the ESP8266 on OS X is kind of fun.

-You need to do three things:
+You need to do four things:
 - Install the SILabs Serial Port driver
 - Install the Arduino IDE driver for ESP8266
 - Install esptool.py for OSX